River Basin Management Plans

 As you know, water is vital to our wellbeing, nature, and our economy - protecting and improving it is urgent and essential.
 The current RBMPs are expected to deliver £67 billion in environmental benefits, representing £50.6 billion of investment.

 We are also encouraging everyone with an interest in the water environment to respond to our Significant Water Management Issues (SWMI) consultation.
 Feedback will help shape the next round of RBMPs and guide long-term water planning, including responses to climate change.
+The consultation closes on 20 May 2026.

 The Strategic Environmental Assessment (SEA) scoping reports have also been published.
 SEA is a process that ensures consideration is given to the environment during the development of certain plans and programmes.
 These reports set out the approach that will be taken for the SEAs in each river basin district for the draft RBMPs in 2026.